vigilancer/pash/README.txt

 2. errors will be printed into terminal and will not be captured. which is happening when you forget to set redirect `2>&1` or `2>/dev/null` in bash script. you can totally do it by the way in `pipeish` with respective options `r` or `n` for stderr ('ir' or 'in' for this example).
 3. `exit_code` will contain exit code of _last_ command. which is you kinda expect when running chain of commands.

+also there are 'pipefail' and 'errexit' construnctor arguments. well, they are kinda WIP.

 more are comming!